4C55/transunion_job_interview_homework/README.md

 ## Solution

-* The implementation of the Ceaser Cipher can be found in CaesarCipher\CeaserCipherEncryption.cs
+* The implementation of the Ceaser Cipher can be found in CaesarCipher\CaeserCipherEncryption.cs
-* Unit tests for the implementation can be found in CeaserCipherTests\CeaserCipherEncryptionTests.cs
+* Unit tests for the implementation can be found in CaeserCipherTests\CeaserCipherEncryptionTests.cs
 * Example use of the implementation can be found in CaesarCipher\Program.cs